Read This First

 Prompt 1: Tom find torturing babies to be emotionally abhorrent but not immoral since he can identify no legitimate grounding for the notion of morality.
 Yet many would find Tom’s position untenable.
 Comment on this.

-The central claim is this: Tom finds torturing babies to be emotionally abhorrent but not immoral because he lacks a legitimate grounding for morality.
+In plain terms: Tom finds torturing babies to be emotionally abhorrent but not immoral because he lacks a legitimate grounding for morality.

 This reconstruction preserves the anti-realist pressure rather than translating it back into conventional moral realism.
 The curator's point is not merely that cultures disagree; it is that moral vocabulary may be doing emotional, social, and practical work without successfully referring to stance-independent moral facts.
 That view should not be softened into casual relativism; it is a sharper claim about what moral language is doing when it sounds as if it has discovered a property of the world.